askfrsltn/skills_profile_dashboard/README.md

             }else{}
         }

-- **Asisgn values from the object to visuals** - manual code, intitially it was planned to use loops but due to different nature of visuals it was decided to use manual method.
+- **Assign values from the object to visuals** - manual code, initially it was planned to use loops but due to different nature of visuals, it was decided to use the manual method.

         //7.
 ASSIGN VISUALS ATTRIBUTES ON A DASHBOARD PAGES
         // a.
 DONUT CHART BARS. visuals for Donut charts